At a glance

 - Any adjustments to the figures or reliefs claimed can be made under SA and the tax due will be adjusted accordingly.

-- If you are not already in Self Assessment you can register and include the gain on your Self Assessment return but you are not required to if you do not have any other income or gains.
+- If you are not already in SA, you can register and include the gain on your SA return but you are not required to if you do not have any other reportable income or gains.

-- From 14 October 2020 it is possible to amend HMRC's online property disposal return after the 30/60-day window within the normal Self Assessment amendment window.
+- From 14 October 2020, it is possible to amend HMRC's online UK property disposal return after the 60-day window within the normal SA amendment window.

-- Amendments are only be permitted "so far as the return could, when originally delivered, have included the amendment by reference to things already done".
-It would seem that any changes which do not meet this condition will need to be addressed in the Self Assessment return instead.
+- Amendments are only to be permitted "so far as the return could, when originally delivered, have included the amendment by reference to things already done".
+It would seem that any changes that do not meet this condition will need to be addressed in the SA return instead.

 - HMRC announced that they would not charge penalties for late returns by UK residents until after 31 July 2020.
 See Changes to CGT reporting: Soft landing period for penalties

-- Due to the length of time that paper returns will take HMRC have said that the 30/60-day clock for payment of CGT will be paused once the paper return is received to allow them time to process the return and to contact the taxpayer with details of how to make payment.
+- Due to the length of time that paper returns take, HMRC have said that the 60-day clock for payment of CGT will be paused once the paper return is received to allow them time to process the return and to contact the taxpayer with details of how to make payment.

-- HMRC have advised that where a paper return has been used and it is necessary to wait for HMRC to issue a demand to pay, taxpayers will have 30/60 days from that issue date to settle the tax.
+- HMRC have advised that where a paper return has been used and it is necessary to wait for HMRC to issue a demand to pay, taxpayers will have 60 days (previously 30 days) from the issue date to settle the tax.

-- Taxpayers who do not have a UK passport or credit history may have difficulty completing the Government Gateway verification process: if this is the case, they are advised to complete paper forms.
+- Taxpayers who do not have a UK passport or credit history may have difficulty completing the Government Gateway verification process: if this is the case, they are advised to complete the interactive form (or if it is not possible, the paper form).

-- When making payment, taxpayers must ensure that they quote either their CGT account reference number or payment reference number to enable their payment to be allocated to their account.
+- When making payments, taxpayers must ensure that they quote either their CGT account reference number or payment reference number to enable their payment to be allocated to their account.

 - The 30/60-day return enquiry window for taxpayers who are in Self Assessment is generally 12 months from the submission of the Self Assessment tax return.